becodeorg/the-start-up-team-silver/README.md

 We use Figma to wireframe our design.
 We created a team to work on the design together.
 The designs can be found in [Wireframes](images/wireframes/) folder.

+## GitHub Pages

+Our website is published on GitHub Pages and can be found [here](https://becodeorg.github.io/the-start-up-team-silver/).